learnk8s/learnk8s.io/src/graceful-shutdown/content.md

 However, there is a subtle but essential difference.

-**When you terminate a Pod, the endpoint and the signal to the kubelet to terminate the Pod are issued at the same time.**
+**When you terminate a Pod, removing the endpoint and the signal to the kubelet are issued at the same time.**

 When you create a Pod for the first time, Kubernetes waits for the kubelet to report the IP address and then kicks off the endpoint propagation.